-In the American Rescue Plan Act of 2021 ("ARPA"), Congress has made \$195.3 billion in taxpayer dollars-i.e., money collected from the States' citizens-available to States if and only if States agree not to pass any laws or take any administrative actions that decrease their net revenue, whether that decrease comes through tax credits, rebates, reductions in tax rates, or new or expanded deductions.
+In the American Rescue Plan Act of 2021 (ARPA), Congress has made \$195.3 billion in taxpayer dollars-i.e., money collected from the States' citizensavailable to States if and only if States agree not to pass any laws or take any administrative actions that decrease their net revenue, whether that decrease comes through tax credits, rebates, reductions in tax rates, or new or expanded deductions.
 Pub.
 L. No. 117-2, §9901(b)(3)(A).
-And under the recent interim final rule promulgated by the Treasury Department, the net revenue baseline is measured for the next three years against a State's revenues from 2019.
+And under the recent interim final rule promulgated by the Treasury Department, the net revenue baseline is measured for the next three years against a State's revenues in 2019.
 See Coronavirus State and Local Fiscal Recovery Funds, 86 Fed.
 Reg.
-26,786, 26,808 (May 17, 2021) (codified at 31 C.F.R. pt.
+26,786 at 26,808 (May 17, 2021) (codified at 31 C.F.R. pt.
 35).
 For most States, the massive amount of funds available under ARPA-nearly 20% of state government revenues nationwide-eclipses even the extraordinary volume of Medicaid funding held to be coercive under National Federation of Independent Business v.
-Sebelius ("NFIB v.
-Sebelius"), 567 U.S. 519, 581-82, 588 (2012).
-As the U.S. District Court for the Eastern District of Kentucky recently observed, "refusing to accede to the conditions set out in [the tax mandate] is not a realistic option."
-Kentucky, 2021 WL 4394249, at 4.
+Sebelius ("NFIB"), 567 U.S. 519, 581-82, 588 (2012).
 And the coercion is even more acute here given that the entire point of ARPA is to help alleviate the effects of a once-in-a-lifetime global pandemic that has left some States and many of their residents in financial ruin.
 The notion that a State could refuse such a massive amount of federal relief money raised from its own taxpaying citizenry in these extraordinary times is fanciful.
-In effect, then, Congress has commandeered the tax power of the States-something it plainly lacks the power to do.
+In effect, then, Congress has commandeered the tax power of the States-something that Congress plainly lacks the power to do.

-Unless and until this Court enjoins it, the mandate will continue to imperil States' efforts to implement revenue-related measures to foster a healthy business community and promote recovery from the economic devastation caused by COVID-19-devastation that disproportionately harmed certain industries and carried particularly harsh effects for small businesses.
-Many States have recently enacted legislation to help businesses, and the economy as a whole, recover.
-These measures, which include new tax deductions and credits for restaurants and small businesses, reductions in corporate tax rates, and fee waivers for eating and drinking establishments, are designed to jump-start recovery.
-Under ARPA, however, these measures may subject the States to a Treasury recoupment action if they correspond to a short-term revenue decrease.
-The threat of such adverse action will constrain State policymaking now and in future legislative sessions.
-There can be no question that the States, as well as their citizens and the businesses operating within them, are suffering irreparable injury, while any contrary federal interest is minimal, if not entirely ultra vires.
+Unless and until this Court enjoins it, the mandate will continue to imperil States' efforts to implement revenue-related measures to foster a healthy business community and promote recovery from the economic devastation caused by COVID-19-devastation that disproportionately harmed certain industries and carried particularly harsh effects for small businesses of all kinds.
+Accordingly, many States have recently enacted legislation to help businesses, and the economy as a whole, recover.
+These measures, which include new tax deductions and credits for restaurants and small businesses, reductions in corporate tax rates, and fee waivers for eating and drinking establishments, are designed to jump-start recovery but may subject the States to a Treasury recoupment action if they correspond to a short-term revenue decrease.
+Even the possibility of such adverse action will constrain State policymaking now and in future legislative sessions.
+There can be no question that the States, their citizens, and the businesses operated within them will suffer irreparable injury, while any contrary federal interest is minimal, if not entirely ultra vires.
 The Court should permanently enjoin this unprecedented and patently unconstitutional prohibition.